martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Using configuration files
+- Learn how to set up configuration files
-- Demonstrate how to create a simple command line interface
+- Be able to create simple command line interfaces

 ::::::::::::::::::::::::::::::::::::::::::::::::